 The Apple article also had info on surround sound setting in iTunes.
 Click the "Speech Bubble" icon (see below) to see/select available audio options for the specific file being played.
 Apple says in iTunes 11 and later, digital surround sound is selected automatically for content that includes it.
 (Surround output still relies on proper hardware/configuration and options can vary depending on the media used.)

-I rarely use it and don't buy/rent iTunes content so can't comment on quality or specific recommended titles.
+I don't buy/rent iTunes content so can't comment on quality or specific recommended titles.
+(I prefer to buy discs.)

 OS X DVD Player (Subjective) Sound Quality (PCM vs Bitstreaming/Digital output)

-After Beth's comments on (PCM) DVD movie SQ, I checked this on my AVR (with TDKR DVD's Dolby Digital 5.1) and PCM output from the OS X DVD player seemed (by ear) about 5-6dB down vs Bitstreaming at the same AVR Master Volume setting.
-Lower volume (level) with LPCM vs Bitstream isn't uncommon, but even adjusting for volume level, I still preferred bitstreaming Dolby Digital/DTS to the AVR as it also shows the codec used on the AVR display (vs 'PCM').
+After the comments above on (PCM) DVD movie SQ, I checked this on my (Yamaha) A/V Receiver (with TDKR DVD's Dolby Digital 5.1) and PCM output from the OS X DVD player seemed (by ear) about 5-6dB down vs Bitstreaming at the same Receiver master volume setting.
+(May be due to Dialnorm.)
+Lower volume (level) with LPCM vs Bitstream isn't uncommon, but even adjusting for volume level, I still preferred bitstreaming Dolby Digital/DTS to the Receiver as it also shows the codec used on the Receiver's display (vs 'PCM').
 Often in blind speaker tests most think 'louder' is better, within limits of course.
 Normally from a standalone player, SQ should be equivalent (PCM vs Bitstream) unless there's another issue present.
-(I used a 2012 Mac Mini 2.3GHz quad-core i7, 16GB RAM with OS X 10.9.5.
+(When this was written in 2013, I used a 2012 Mac Mini 2.3GHz quad-core i7, 16GB RAM with OS X 10.9.5.
 Not tested other versions/player software.)
-Bottom line, I prefer letting the A/V Receiver decode DVD surround sound rather than OS X. (And one less thing the Mac/OS X has to do.)
+Bottom line, I prefer letting the Receiver decode the movie's surround sound rather than OS X. And one less thing the Mac/OS X has to do.
+(Dolby ATMOS and DTS-X also require bitstream from the player for decoding by a compatible Receiver.)

 And in case anyone is wondering, I was getting multi-channel PCM out.
-(Audio/Midi utility set for 8-channel (7.1) output.
-Notice this is NOT set to "Encoded Digital Audio" option.
-I prefer PCM out for general (non-DVD, non-iTunes movie) playback through the AVR.
-Digital/Surround is set separately in the DVD Player and iTunes.)
-The OS X 5.1/7.1 speaker tests in Audio/Midi Setup Utility worked/played correctly (front, center, rears, subwoofer, etc. output tests) and the (Yamaha RX-A2000) AVR (set to straight surround decode/no DSP) speaker icons display showed 5.1 or 7.1 depending on my configuration set in Audio/Midi utility.
+Audio/Midi utility set for 8-channel (7.1) output.
+(Notice this was not set to "Encoded Digital Audio" option.
+I used PCM out for general non-DVD, non-iTunes movie playback through the Receiver.
+Digital/Surround is set separately in the DVD Player and iTunes for movies.)
+The OS X 5.1/7.1 speaker tests in Audio/Midi Setup Utility worked/played correctly (front, center, rears, subwoofer, etc. output tests) and the (Yamaha RX-A2000) Receiver (set to straight surround decode/no DSP) speaker icons display showed 5.1 or 7.1 depending on my configuration set in my Mac's Audio/Midi utility.

 (Clicking each Speaker will send a test tone to it)